 Model and Roadmap Example

 The importance of EA to any organization cannot be understated.
 Disruptive business and technological change can cripple well-laid plans.
 Implementing a solid SI roadmap will save the organization time, money, and pain.
-At MATRIX, we have a team specialized in this area when you're ready to talk.

 NIST Enterprise Architecture model